Endless Summer® Blushing Bride Reblooming Hydrangea

 Blushing Bride is an upright, rounded shrub with large mophead flowers.
 The flowers emerge white in spring and take on a blush pink or soft purple-blue tinge as the summer progresses, depending on the pH of the soil.
 It is a moderately fast growing hydrangea, adding 13 - 24 inches of growth per year until it reaches a mature size of 3 - 6 feet tall and wide.
 Like all hydrangeas in the Endless Summer® Collection, Blushing Bride has the ability to bloom on both old and new wood, flowering repeatedly from late spring through fall despite extreme winter cold snaps and unpredictable spring freezes.
 It is highly tolerant of urban pollution and performs well in inner city environments, and will benefit from being planted in a sheltered location.

-The Blushing Bride hydrangea grows in zones 5-9 and prefers partial shade and rich, well-draining soil (winter protection is recommended in zone 5).
+The Blushing Bride hydrangea grows in zones 5-9 and prefers part shade and rich, well-draining soil (winter protection is recommended in zone 5).
 Partial shade is important, as these hydrangeas can be sensitive to intense sun exposure, particularly in the afternoon.
 In extreme heat, the large leaves of the bigleaf hydrangea can lose water quickly through transpiration, leading to wilting.
 A location with morning sun and dappled afternoon light is ideal for Blushing Bride.
 Deer will eat hydrangea flower buds and leaves, especially the tender young growth.
 If you would like to grow a flowering shrub that deer tend to leave alone, try Ruby Spice summersweet clethra as a deer resistant alternative to the bigleaf hydrangea.

 Read on to discover how to grow and care for this elegant white hydrangea, and get landscaping and companion planting ideas.